gempy-project/gempy/README.md

 `$ python gempy/setup.py install`

 in the cloned or downloaded repository folder.
-Make sure you have installed all necessary dependencies listed above before using *GemPy*.
+Make sure you have installed all necessary dependencies listed above before using `GemPy`.

+<a name="Windows"></a>
 ##### Windows installation guide (March 2020)

 1) This step is **only important if you want GPU acceleration**.
 Install CUDA if you